wp-media/imagify-plugin/readme.txt

 = 1.9.11 - 2020/09/09 =
 * Fix: Fix settings error on multi-sites with WordPress 5.5
-* Fix: Write the correct conf file for use with webp rewrites on nginx
+* Fix: Write the correct conf file for use with WebP rewrites on nginx
 * Improvement: Namespace composer dependencies to avoid possible naming collisions.
 * Security: Add blank index.php to imagify-created backup folders to disable public access.